pacelliv/hardhat-fund-me/README.md

 # Gas estimation

-To know how much gas will cost by running things in your contract run the command:
+To know how much gas will cost running things in your contract run the command:
 ```
 yarn hardhat test
 ```